Beresford Melville

-Beresford Valentine Melville, OBE, JP (1857–1931) was British Conservative Party politician who served as Member of Parliament for Stockport from 1895 to 1906.
+Beresford Valentine Melville, OBE, JP (1857–1931) was a British Conservative Party politician who served as Member of Parliament for Stockport from 1895 to 1906.

 Born in Shelsley, Worcestershire, the son of the Rev. D. Melville, Canon and Sub-Dean of Worcester, Beresford Melville was educated at Marlborough College and Brasenose College, Oxford.

 He was elected in 1895, re-elected in 1900, but stood down in 1906.
 He was appointed OBE in 1919.